TAIsRich/chuwa0403/ShortQuestions/Hw9.md

 6. DispatcherServlet then return it to client.

 ## 5. What is JSP and What is ModelAndView？(please google to have a basic knowlege)
+JSP stands for JavaServer Pages.
+It is a technology used for developing dynamic web pages in Java.
+JSP allows developers to embed Java code within HTML pages, enabling the creation of dynamic content that can be generated based on user input, data from a database, or other sources.

+ModelAndView is a class in Spring MVC that is used to pass data between the controller and the view in a web application.
+It represents both the data model and the view that will be rendered to the client.

+The "model" in ModelAndView refers to the data that the controller wants to send to the view.
+It can be any Java object or a collection of objects that hold the necessary data for rendering the view.
+The model data is typically represented as key-value pairs, where the keys are used as identifiers in the view to retrieve the corresponding data.

+The "view" in ModelAndView represents the template or the view technology that will be used to render the response to the client.
+It can be a JSP page, Thymeleaf template, or any other view technology supported by Spring MVC.

 ## 6. Could you please google any other servlets
+A servlet is a Java programming language class that is used to extend the capabilities of servers that host applications accessed by means of a request-response programming model. 其主要功能在于交互式地浏览和修改数据，生成动态Web内容。

+1. JspServlet: It is a servlet implementation specifically designed for handling JavaServer Pages (JSP).
+It compiles JSP files into servlets and executes them to generate dynamic content.
+2. The HttpServlet class is a subclass of GenericServlet and provides specific functionality for handling HTTP requests and generating HTTP responses in Java web applications.
+It is part of the Java Servlet API.
+3. AsyncServlet: This type of servlet allows for asynchronous request processing.
+It enables a servlet to suspend the processing of a request, perform other tasks concurrently, and then resume processing the request when the results are ready.
+It utilizes the AsyncContext object for managing asynchronous processing.

 ## 7. How many web server do you know?
 (Tomcat, Jetty, Jboss)
+A web server is a software application that serves web pages and responds to requests from clients over the Hypertext Transfer Protocol (HTTP).
+It is responsible for hosting and delivering web content to users.

+Apache HTTP Server (Apache): Apache is one of the most widely used open-source web servers.
+It is known for its stability, security, and flexibility.
+Apache supports various operating systems and is highly extensible through modules.

+Nginx: Nginx is a lightweight, high-performance web server and reverse proxy server.
+It is designed to handle a large number of concurrent connections efficiently.
+Nginx is often used for serving static content, load balancing, and as a reverse proxy for application servers.

+Microsoft Internet Information Services (IIS): IIS is a web server provided by Microsoft and is the default web server for Windows operating systems.
+It supports various protocols like HTTP, HTTPS, FTP, SMTP, and others.
+IIS integrates well with other Microsoft technologies.

+Tomcat: Apache Tomcat is a popular web server and servlet container that is commonly used for Java-based web applications.
+It implements the Java Servlet and JavaServer Pages (JSP) specifications and provides a runtime environment for running Java web applications.

+Jetty: Jetty is a lightweight and embeddable web server that is often used for developing and testing web applications.
+It supports the latest Java Servlet API standards and is known for its simplicity and easy integration with Java applications.

+Lighttpd: Lighttpd (pronounced "lighty") is a lightweight web server designed for high-performance environments.
+It is known for its low memory footprint and efficient handling of concurrent connections.

+## 8.